Selecting Energy Efficient Inputs using Graph Structure: Comparison

-The pair-wise cost in Eq. \eqref{eq:flp_cost} is also correlated with the expectation cost used by LPGM in Eq. \eqref{eq:EB}.
-A demonstration of this relation is shown in Fig. \ref{fig:relation_lpgm} for four types of graphs described in the caption.
-The two costs, $\bar{E}(\mathcal{D})$ and $\text{FLP}(\mathcal{D})$ are positively correlated as shown by the linear fitted line in red.
-A comparison of the performance of the FLP method and the LPGM heuristic for sets of four types of graphs is shown in Fig. \ref{fig:lpgm_comp}.
-As in Fig. \ref{fig:greedy_comp}, bars in front of the gray background represent cases where the FLP algorithm returns more energy efficient driver node sets than the LPGM algorithm and vice versa for the bars with a white background.
-For the four types of graphs examined, we see that the FLP method and the LPGM heuristic either algorithm may perform better than the other, with some slight bias towards one or the other depending on the method.
-For other types of graphs, number of nodes, number of targets and number of drivers, one algorithm or the other may work better.
-The benefit of the FLP method is that it scales to larger problems better than the LPGM heuristic and it does not suffer from the same overflow/underflow issues as discussed in Appendix \ref{app:scaling}.
+A comparison of the performance of the FLP method and the LPGM heuristic for sets of four types of graphs is shown in Fig. \ref{fig:lpgm_hist}.
+As in Fig. \ref{fig:greedy_hist}, bars in front of the gray background represent cases where the FLP algorithm returns more energy efficient driver node sets than the LPGM algorithm and vice versa for the bars with a white background.
+For the four types of graphs examined, we see that neither the FLP method nor the LPGM heuristic perform better than the other, with some slight bias towards one or the other depending on the graph.
+The benefit of the FLP method is that it scales to larger problems better than the LPGM heuristic and it does not suffer from the same overflow/underflow issues as discussed in Appendix \ref{apx:scaling}.